pranav-joshi-iitgn/Intro_to_Learning_Sciences/Project/FinalAssignment.md

   - Structuring via the implementation pipeline (basic design, interpreter, bytecode, VM cycle)
 - Articulation Through Lab Sessions

-### Cultural Learning Pathways: Identity, Belonging, and Long-Term Trajectories
+### Cultural Learning Pathways

 Beyond immediate course knowledge, both constructionist and apprenticeship approaches operate within the broader framework of cultural learning pathways.
 This perspective views the course not as an isolated event but as an episode within each student's trajectory toward becoming a competent compiler engineer or systems programmer.

 The course design respects and cultivates these diverse entry points.
 By producing genuine competence and belonging, not just grades, it creates positive episodes that shape long-term trajectories.
 My own experience illustrates this: the course's success led me to ideate a new independent project (creating a parser for Oracle SQL).

+### Collaborative Learning

+This view sees collaboration as not just cooperation (divison of labour) but a to-and-fro between the participants; leading to conflict, grounding (creation of a common ground), negotiation of views and ultimately internalisation of knowledge.

+By having the project be done in groups, the course tries to employ "collaboration" as a mechanism for learning.

 \newpage

-## Assessment of Learning Theory or Pedagogical Model Appropriateness
+## Assessment of Learning Theory or Pedagogical Model

 The theories employed in the design of this course have these benefits :

 1. Constructionism supports development of style and a sense of ownership which leads to **idenity formation**.
 2. Cognitive apprenticeship supports both **domain knowledge** and **meta-cognitive skills** through scaffolded, guided practice leading to practical competency **without overwhelming** the students as Sweller warns against.
-3. The course creating a positive episode moves the students upwards in the cutural learning path by giving them a **sense of competence**.
+3. The course creates a positive episode moves the students upwards in the cutural learning path by giving them a **sense of competence**.
 This "good episode" occurs mainly because of the constructionist approach which is known to be "fun" and often leaves the creator proud of his creation.

-On the other hand, a comparative analysis of alternative pedagogical paradigms reveals that while many excel in some dimensions, only the combination of constructionism and cognitive apprenticeship produces all three critical outcomes for the over-arching career-oriented goals simultaneously (competence, sense of competence, and idenity formation) :
+A comparative analysis of alternative pedagogical paradigms reveals that while many excel in some dimensions, only the combination of constructionism and cognitive apprenticeship produces all three critical outcomes for the over-arching career-oriented goals simultaneously (competence, sense of competence, and idenity formation) :

 - Behaviorism and traditional instructionism produce procedural competence but lack motivation and ownership.
 Students can execute procedures but don't develop identity or genuine interest.
 - Cognitivism based instructionism supports mental model development but can remain abstract and disconnected from authentic practice, limiting transfer and motivation.